panjie/mu4e-goodies/README.md

    retained in a seperated window or frame.
 To use this function, press `'` under mu4e-view mode.
-3. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook.
+3. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook before sent.

 mu4e-goodies-actions